Awards, Scholarships and Bursaries

 Eligibility

-All permanent nurses who have completed one year of service at Mount Sinai Hospital or Hennick Bridgepoint Hospital in a full-time or part-time capacity in good standing, and who have applied to or are enrolled in an academic program leading to a baccalaureate, masters or doctoral degree in nursing or a related field, are eligible for consideration.
+All permanent nurses who have completed one year of service at Mount Sinai or Hennick Bridgepoint, in a full-time or part-time capacity and in good standing, and who have applied to or are enrolled in an academic program leading to a baccalaureate, master's or doctoral degree in nursing or a related field are eligible for consideration.

-Criteria for selection includes but is not limited to:
+Criteria for selection include, but are not limited to:

 Description

-The scholarship will consist of a grant in the amount of $2,000.00.
-The funds will be paid upon submission of evidence of successful completion of coursework and tuition receipts totalling $2,000.00.
+The Helen Evans Nursing Education Scholarship will consist of a grant in the amount of $1,500, and the winner will be announced annually during Nursing Week.
+The funds will be paid upon submission of evidence of successful completion of coursework and tuition receipts totalling $1,500.

 Application

-The Nursing Clinical Practice Scholarship Application Form must be completed and accompanied by two letters of reference addressing eligibility criteria as described above.
+The Helen Evans Nursing Education Scholarship application form must be completed and accompanied by two letters of reference addressing eligibility criteria as described above.

 Note: Requests for tuition reimbursement are managed separately from this scholarship program.